MacLemon/CongressChecklist/README.md

 	- Mac: NTFS, ZFS, Ext can be read, but not written to without 3rd party software.
 FAT, ExFAT, HFS+(J), HFSX are fine for current OS X versions
 - Ethernet cords (Cat5e) of multiple lengths (Maybe have a spare to tether a friend)
 	- USB/Thunderbolt to Ethernet adapter, if your device needs one (for example thin notebooks)
+- mass storage drives (take some empty ones with you to fill with data and/or bring your own data and share it!)
 - Cat5 o'nine tails
 - [Throwing star LAN Tap][25]
 - **Optional** 1-10Gigabit Ethernet Switch